Majiayuan site

 Geographical distribution of early gold and silver artefacts found in Northwest China and Central Asia, including Majiayuan (8th-3rd century BCE).

-Majiayuan (Ch:马家塬遗址) is an 3rd-2nd century BCE archaeological site in Gansu, China.
+Majiayuan (Ch:马家塬遗址) is a 3rd-2nd century BCE archaeological site in Gansu, China.
 The site is considered as belonging to rulers of the culture of the Xirong ("Western Barbarians"), recently subjugated by the state of Qin, who included them within the defensive wall of King Zhao of Qin, built in 271 BCE.
 It is rather similar to another Xirong site about 50 km away, the Wangjiawa cemetery (王家洼墓地).
-Majiayuan was a zone of interraction between the Chinese and their nomadic neighbours to the west and north during the Warring States period (476–221 BCE).
+Majiayuan was a zone of interaction between the Chinese and their nomadic neighbours to the west and north during the Warring States period (476–221 BCE).

 Characteristics

 The pits are oriented west-east, with stepped passageways and a catacomb, but Majiayuan also has wooden coffins at the bottom of a vertical pit.
 Ornately decorated chariots have been found, as well as sacrificial animals, and the corpses were highly decorated with gold belt ornaments with bird patterns.
 In the tombs, tools and weapons were installed.
 There were li vessels with snake patterns and spade-shaped feet, and semi-circular necklaces.

 About 30 horse chariots with diversified decoration were excavated at Majiayuan.

 A special type of Barrel-shaped jug in bronze was excavated from the tomb of a Rong chief.